Schedule a Consultation

 Not everyone can contest a will.
 You need a valid legal reason to do so.
 Some of the most common include lack of testamentary capacity, meaning the person didn’t fully understand what they were signing due to illness, confusion, or age.
 Another valid reason for contesting a will may be undue influence.
 If you feel someone pressured your loved one or manipulated them to change their will, you can contest it.

 Improper execution is another reason that you may want to contest the will.
 According to Texas law, this applies if the will wasn’t signed or witnessed.
-Fraud or forgery are also valid reasons to contest, especially if you believe the will contains false information or a forged signature.
+Fraud or forgery are valid reasons to contest, especially if you believe the will contains false information or a forged signature.

 How to Contest a Will Within the Time Limit